 Keep the campaign alive

 To keep volunteers and fundraisers available and in the loop, elected officials and PACs should never truly shut down their campaign organizations.
 You may want to shut down certain pages or sections of the campaign website, but continue to run the site with relevant news and event updates.
-In other words, keep the interest alive until the next campaign!
+In other words, if you are planning on running again, use the site to keep the interest alive until the next campaign.

-If you are done with politics altogether, your website can always be redesigned and re-purposed for another use.
+If you are done with politics altogether, your website can always be redesigned and re-purposed for another use, such as an organization or personal site.
 If you run a business in your name, you can either switch the entire site over or point the domain to another site.

-If you like the Online Candidate content management system, we offer a business version of our CMS.
-A new look can equal a new site!
-Visit ProfessionalSiteBuilder.com for details.
+If you like the Online Candidate content management system, we offer a non-political version of our CMS.
+We can set you up with a new site or even convert your old one to a WordPress site.
+Contact us for more information.

 Redirect your domain name